**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 The Awareness in Hustle: Lighthearted Pricing Strategies

 A good pricing strategy should include some levity.
 Consider a happy hour special that’s irresistible—a fish out of water deal.
-Imagine: half-price margaritas from 5-6 p.m.
+Picture: half-price margaritas from 5-6 p.m.
 Because who said accountants can’t have fun with numbers?

 Strategies for Staying Profitable